ASD Calcio Ivrea

-Associazione Sportiva Dilettantistica Calcio Ivrea commonly referred to as A.S.D.
-Calcio Ivrea or simply Ivrea is an Italian association football club, based in Ivrea, Piedmont that plays in the regional Eccellenza.
+Unione Sportiva Ivrea Calcio commonly referred to as Ivrea, is an Italian association football club, based in Ivrea, Piedmont that plays in the regional Promozione.

-The club founded in 1901 as U.S. Ivrea Calcio was refounded in 2010, after its dissolution the previous year, as A.S.D.
-Montalto Ivrea after that U.S.D.
-Montaltese has transferred the seat from Montalto Dora to this town.
-In 2012 the club was renamed with the current name.
+The club was founded in 2015 in honour of a team of 1918: U.S. Ivrea Calcio.

 History

 U.S. Ivrea Calcio

-Unione Sportiva Ivrea Calcio was founded in 1901, with its Football Division founded in 1918.
+Unione Sportiva Ivrea was founded in 1901, with its Football Division founded in 1918.

 Seasons from 2005–06 to 2008–09

 U.S. Ivrea Calcio played 2005–2006 in Serie C2/A, and won the promotion play-offs beating A.C.
 Carpenedolo in the finals, being therefore promoted to Serie C1, but promptly relegated after having lost the relegation play-out the next season.

-In the summer 2009, the club failed, to register in Lega Pro Seconda Divisione and disbanded.
+In the summer of 2009, the club failed to register in Lega Pro Seconda Divisione and disbanded.

 From A.S.D.
 Montalto Ivrea to A.S.D.
 Calcio Ivrea

 A.S.D.
 Montalto Ivrea

 In the summer 2010 U.S.D.
-Montaltese, after the 9th place in 2009–10 Promozione Piedmont and Aosta Valley group B, has transferred its seat from Montalto Dora to Ivrea and was renamed A.S.D.
+Montaltese, after the 9th place in 2009–10 Promozione Piedmont and Aosta Valley group B, transferred its seat from Montalto Dora to Ivrea and was renamed A.S.D.
 Montalto Ivrea, after the dissolution of the historical U.S. Ivrea Calcio the previous year.

-In the season 2010–11 it plays always in Promozione Piedmont and Aosta Valley group B ranking 2nd in the league and 3rd in the subsequent playoffs.
+In the 2010–11 season, it played always in Promozione Piedmont and Aosta Valley group B ranking 2nd in the league and 3rd in the subsequent playoffs.

 In the season 2011–12 it was promoted to Eccellenza after winning the group B of Promozione Piedmont and Aosta Valley group B, also conquering the regional Scudetto of Promozione.

-A.S.D.
-Calcio Ivrea

 In the summer 2012 the club that plays in Eccellenza Piedmont and Aosta Valley group A was renamed A.S.D.
 Calcio Ivrea, thus becoming the new Ivrea.

+This fake club moved to another town in 2015.